 This healthy peanut butter banana smoothie is made with nutritious ingredients like oats, hemp seeds, and cocoa powder.
 It’s vegan and gluten-free.

-But do you remember the days before smoothies were a health food?
+But do you remember the good old days before smoothies were a health food?
 There were berries and sweet tropical fruit, there was chocolate, and there was even sometimes, dare I say it… sherbet?!
 Now there’s a word most of us haven’t heard in a while.

 I’m referring to the days before high-end juice bars like Juice Press started promising us optimal health at just twelve dollars per bottle.
 I’m talking about when we were all perfectly content with Jamba Juice’s sweet, fruity concoctions, which we drank just for – gasp! – pleasure.

 This healthy peanut butter banana smoothie is a nod to the olden days and my favorite smoothie at Jamba Juice.
 It’s deliciously creamy, unapologetically peanut butter-y, and just plain fun to drink.

 OK, so this is a grown-up version of my favorite treat and I do include some superfoods here, like oats and hemp seeds.
 Both of these add fiber, protein, iron, and other minerals to the smoothie, but they also help make it creamy.
 Thanks to these nutrients – plus healthy fats from the peanut butter – this smoothie is pretty filling, so you can definitely have it for breakfast, as a midday snack, or even for dessert.